Leslee Unruh

 Leslee Unruh is an American anti-abortion advocate and public speaker.
-Since 1983, she has been active in the pro-life movement and abstinence until marriage movement with organizations based in South Dakota.
-She has been vocal in state and national government, previously serving as Executive Director to the VoteYesForLife.com campaign.
+Since 1983, she has been active in the anti-abortion movement and abstinence-until-marriage movement, with organizations based in South Dakota.
+She has been vocal in state and national government, previously serving as executive director to the "VoteYesForLife" campaign.

 Organizations

 Omega Maternity Home

 In 1983, Leslee Unruh founded the Omega Maternity Home in Sioux Falls, SD.
-Omega Maternity Home provided a “home environment that encourages these young women to set goals for their lives and learn to become independent” as well as giving “the tools to survive and develop so they will not need to rely on welfare programs”.
+Omega Maternity Home provided a “home environment that encourages these young women to set goals for their lives and learn to become independent” as well as giving “the tools to survive and develop so they will not need to rely on welfare programs.”
 A licensed social worker was on staff, available to provide counseling and aftercare programs for the women.
 The maternity home was run on private donations.
 Omega Maternity Home was open until 1994.

 National Abstinence Clearinghouse

-In 1996, she founded the National Abstinence Clearinghouse, a Sioux Falls, SD,-based non-profit.
-The Clearinghouse serves as a resource center, providing information on abstinence until marriage programs, curricula, speakers and abstinence themed merchandise.
-The Clearinghouse began to rapidly grow as the federal government granted $50 million for abstinence programs split between organizations and spread over a period of five years.
-Unruh along with National Abstinence Clearinghouse organized the first ever abstinence until marriage conference which was held in 1998 in Minneapolis, MN.
+In 1996, she founded the National Abstinence Clearinghouse, a non-profit based in Sioux Falls, SD.
+The Clearinghouse serves as a resource center, providing information on abstinence until marriage programs.
+The organization grew rapidly after a federal government grant of $50 million for abstinence programs split between organizations.
+Its first conference was organized in 1998 in Minneapolis, MN.
+Unruh has talked about the activities of National Abstinence Clearinghouse on The Oprah Winfrey Show and PBS.

-In 2003, Abstinence Clearinghouse held a convention in Las Vegas.

-Through the Abstinence Clearinghouse, Unruh spoke at schools, rallies, conferences, and as well as appearing on The Oprah Winfrey Show and PBS.

 Alpha Center

-The Alpha Center is a pregnancy help center in Sioux Falls.
-The center provides pregnancy testing, STD testing, ultrasounds, and counselling for pregnant women.
-They also have educational programs.
-The center uses mobile vans to provide ultrasounds and advice from counselors and licensed medical professionals.
+The Alpha Center is a pregnancy help center in Sioux Falls that provides pregnancy testing, STD testing, ultrasounds, and counselling for pregnant women.